 Memorandums of Agreement and Legislative Authorities for Partnering and Coordination, or both are established to define partnering arrangements with other agencies or organizations.
 These partnerships have become vital in providing the levels of service that users of project related resources demand.
 The Mark Twain Lake Project continues to seek new partnerships and strengthen existing ones to accomplish project initiatives.
 The Mark Twain Lake Project maintains many forms of partnerships such as Volunteer Agreements, Memorandums of Agreements, Memorandums of Understanding, and Cooperative Agreements.
-Currently, the Friends of Recreation and Environmental Stewardship Council (FOREST Council) a 501c3 "Friends" group, serves as a local clearing house for partnership initiatives at the Project and includes regional government agencies, community organizations, and individuals.
+Currently, the Friends of Recreation and Environmental Stewardship Council (FOREST Council) a 501c3 "Friends" group and the M.W.
+Boudreaux Visitor Center Committee a 501c3 serve as engaged community resources for partnership initiatives at the Project.